Wodan58/joy1/doc/JOYimplJOY.md

 Introduction
 ============

-Changes that are mentioned in globals.h are described here.
+Changes that were mentioned in globals.h are described here.
 A summary of the changes is at the end of this page.

 Recent changes